Aminulsordar/818Strike-project/README.md

 # BugStrike-project

-Certainly!
-Below are the installation and deployment instructions for the simple smart contract vulnerability scanner:
+ installation and deployment instructions for the simple smart contract vulnerability scanner:

 Installation and Deployment Instructions
 Prerequisites